zetanumbers/rfcs/text/0000-unforgettable-types.md

 [summary]: #summary

 Add an auto trait `Forget` to indicate which types are safe to forget and special `Unforget` wrapper type to constrain `Forget`'s implementation.
-Unforgettableness establishes safety contract between objects/entities, usually between borrows and an operational object/entity, i.e. a borrow from the stack and the thread manager in case of now removed [`std::thread::JoinGuard`](https://doc.rust-lang.org/1.0.0/std/thread/struct.JoinGuard.html).
+Unforgettableness establishes a safety contract between objects/entities, usually between borrows and an operational object/entity, i.e. a borrow from the stack and the thread manager in case of now removed [`std::thread::JoinGuard`].

 As such unforgtettable type should be safe to forget if it outlives every lifetime that aforementioned operational object/entity is able to outlive, which is enforced with the `Unforget` wrapper.

-Because currently every type is assumed to be safely forgettable, this feature nessecitates default `Forget` bounds on every type parameter, its associated types, and outside values inside of old macro expansions.
+Because currently every type is assumed to be safely forgettable, this feature nessecitates implicit `Forget` bounds on every used type and object in, so called, old code.
+New and old code should be distinguished by the new code containg syntax indicating explicit support for unforgettable types, this potentially being the crate's edition or some other syntax possibly similar albeit orthogonal to the edition system.
+Tools like `cargo fix` may assist migration from old to new code.

 This feature would allow now removed safe [`std::thread::scoped`] API while actually fixing the unsoundness issue [#24292](https://github.com/rust-lang/rust/issues/24292).
 While to some extend the new [`std::thread::scope`] allows to circumvent the `'static` closure requirement, it is not generally applicable to the async/await code.

 # Motivation
 [motivation]: #motivation